The-deep-biosphere/2023-Milos/Pipeline explanations.md

 ```
 - `--cluster_size`: What we want to do, cluster sequences.
 - `--id`: The similarity that we want to use as a threshold, 97%.
-- `--centroids`: The name of the output, a fasta files containing a fake centroid sequence for each OTU.
+- `--centroids`: The name of the output, a fasta files containing a centroid sequence for each OTU.

-### Sort centroids by size
+### 8. Sort centroids by size
 Before looking for chimera, we need to organise our centroids by size (quantity).
 ```bash
 vsearch --sortbysize Centroids.fasta \